RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 # Getting Started

+**Prerequisites/assumptions:*
-**Prerequisites/assumptions:** I am assuming a Unixy platform (MacOS or Linux) in the commands below, but the steps are the same for all platforms.
-You should have some familiarity with the command line in your platform, and you should have a Virtual Machine provider installed already (eg Virtualbox, VMware etc)
+* I am assuming a Unixy platform (MacOS or Linux) in the commands below, but the steps are the same for all platforms.
+* You should have some familiarity with the command line in your platform
+* You should have a Virtual Machine provider installed already (eg Virtualbox, VMware etc)
+* You will need a decent bandwidth Internet connection to download Vagrant, the virtual machine base box, Docker images, and all the NPM modules that are needed (this happens under the hood as each Docker container sets itself up)

 1. Install Vagrant.
 Instructions for this vary depending on your platform, so please [go to the Vagrant website](https://www.vagrantup.com/downloads.html) for details